-- Recycle the motor oil you use at home. - Recycling used oil keeps it from polluting soil and water and requires less energy to produce fresh oil than from crude. - You can usually recycle used oil filters at the used oil recycling centers. - For information about used oil recycling, contact the Metropolitan Environmental Trust (Met) at www.metrecycle.com or call 918-584-0584 percent of oil pollution in from used oil.
+- Recycle the motor oil you use at home. - Recycling used oil keeps it from polluting soil and water. - You can usually recycle used oil filters at the used oil recycling centers. - For information about used oil recycling, contact the Metropolitan Environmental Trust (Met) at www.metrecycle.com or call 918-584-0584.

-Experts estimate that 40

-America's waterways is
+Experts estimate that 40 percent of oil pollution in America's waterways is from used motor oil.